Introduction

 Types of Farming

-Each farming system has its advantages and disadvantages, and farmers often choose a system based on their resources, goals, and environmental conditions.
+Each farming system has advantages and disadvantages, and farmers often choose a system based on their resources, goals, and environmental conditions.

 Traditional farming